Joykareko/AWS-Udacity-Capstone-Project/README.md

 #### Dependencies
 1. Python 3.8+
-2. Machine Learning Libraries: NumPy, SciPy, Pandas, Sciki-Learn
+2. Machine Learning Libraries: NumPy, Seaborn, Pandas, Scikit-Learn, Matplotlib.pyplot
 #### Results
 The process has been detailed in the Arvato Project Workbook.ipynb file.
 Feel free to consult it directly.